almereyda/awesome-starred/README.md

 ## Vue

+- [vue-diagrams](https://github.com/gwenaelp/vue-diagrams) - Diagram component for vue.js, inspired by react-diagrams
+- [diagram-vue](https://github.com/pb10005/diagram-vue) - A SVG-based diagram component for Vue
+- [semantic-kanban](https://github.com/danilosampaio/semantic-kanban) - A simple Kanban Component built with Semantic-UI + Vue.js
+- [vue2-datatable](https://github.com/OneWayTech/vue2-datatable) - The best Datatable for Vue.js 2.x which never sucks.
+Give us a star 🌟 if you like it!
+(DEPRECATED.
+As I, @kenberkeley, the only maintainer, no longer works for OneWay.
+Bugs may be fixed but new features or breaking changes might not be merged.
+However, it's still the best in my mind because of its extremely flexible usage of dynamic components)
+- [samiz-dat](https://github.com/samiz-dat/samiz-dat) - The beginings of a distributed library of libraries.
 - [matrix-presents](https://github.com/Half-Shot/matrix-presents) - A presentation client that reads from a Matrix room and displays it as pretty slides!
 - [CartoBIO](https://github.com/entrepreneur-interet-general/CartoBIO) - Le défi CartoBIO
 - [solidata-frontend](https://github.com/co-demos/solidata-frontend) - Second draft of Solidata-frontend (cloned from EIG repo)